oroinc/documentation/commerce/architecture/oro_php_app_structure.rst

 * Oro application or Oro package source code may be used as a base for a custom application.
 Clone the Oro application repository, fork it, or download the source code as an archive and customize and extend the code as necessary.
 * Oro packages may be embedded as ready-to-use features into any application.
 Create your own application from scratch and add Oro packages as composer dependencies.
 Read more about composer dependency manager in the Distribution Model section below.

 An **application** repository stores a complete solution created to automate activities for the business domain (e.g. customer relationship management, B2B commerce, marketing automation, etc.) Oro application provides a set of features and delivers number of benefits to the end user.
-Apart from the source code that implements business logics for the application features, Oro application repositories contain minimal set of configuration and initialization scripts for installing and running Oro application in dev, test, or prod environment.
+Apart from the source code that implements business logic for the application features, Oro application repositories contain minimal set of configuration and initialization scripts for installing and running Oro application in dev, test, or prod environment.

 Sample applications: `OroCRM <https://github.com/oroinc/crm-application>`_, `OroCommerce <https://github.com/oroinc/orocommerce-application>`_, `OroPlatform <https://github.com/oroinc/platform-application>`_